JingyiBi/GDIM32-Final-AAA/README.md

 ## Final Submission
 ### Group Devlog
 #### 1. Finite State Machine (FSM) Pattern with C# Enums
-The Finite State Machine pattern organizes a system into different states and defines how it moves from one state to another.
-We used C# enums to make clear game states and cut down on error-prone conditional logic.
+The Finite State Machine(FSM) pattern organizes a system into different states and defines how it moves from one state to another.
+In our game project, we used FSM and a C# enum to make clear game states in the delivery process.

-Where We Used This in Our Game Code？
+Where we used it in our code?

-DeliveryManager.cs
+DeliveryManager.cs: It is our core game state controller The main FSM can be found in DeliveryManager.cs, and we define the delivery phases using a C# enum:

-      // Defines the game’s core states as an enum (FSM state definition) public enum GameState { FirstOrder, Transition, SecondOrder, Finished }
+      public enum GameState { FirstOrder, Transition, SecondOrder, Finished }

       public class DeliveryManager : MonoBehaviour